Who is the Greatest Poet of Persian?

 Persian poetry is a testament to the enduring power of language and expression, captivating audiences with its profound insights and timeless beauty.
-As we start on a journey through the annals of Persian literature, the question arises: Who is the greatest poet of Persian?
-This inquiry transcends mere accolades, exploring the hearts and minds of enthusiasts and scholars alike.
-In this exploration, we seek to identify the pinnacle of poetic brilliance and unravel the rich tapestry of Persian culture and heritage.
+As we begin a journey through the annals of Persian literature, the question arises: who is the greatest poet of Persian?
+This inquiry goes beyond titles and rankings, exploring cultural identity, literary mastery, and spiritual depth.

 Introduction to Persian Poetry